 IF that sagging old post office in Mayaro could speak, it would be barely over the level of a pained whisper.

-It’s timber is 94 years old and, like an old man with many ailments, the building has bowed and quieted, awaiting the inevitable end.
-But what stories it could tell!
+It's timber is 99 years old and, like an old man with many ailments, the building has bowed and quieted, unable to help itself, but filled with memories of past glory.

 It would have noted the changing fortunes of the village, once enriched by the cocoa and coconut economy, then impoverished by its decline.
 The post office could tell of the people who had left to make a life in Britain or the bigger Trinidad towns, and also those who had forsaken the place as being just too far from anywhere important.

-It could tell you that, when first built in 1920, folks who lived in the neighbouring district of Radix began moving closer, with so many relocating to lands surrounding the post office that the primary school would also follow.
+It could tell you that when first opened, folks who lived in the neighbouring district of Radix began moving closer, and so many would relocate to lands surrounding the post office, that a primary school would also follow.